 Early modernist art in Flanders was dominated by an interest in expressionism comparable to similar investigations throughout the rest of Europe.
 The art and artists that represent the achievements of Flemish Expressionism, however, remain largely unknown to audiences outside their native land.
 Flemish Expressionism | A Modernist Vision, seeks to address this imbalance in European art history.
 Drawing upon the rich holdings of a remarkable and never-before-exhibited private collection, the exhibition traces the history of Flemish expressionist painting, sculpture, and graphic arts from James Ensor to the School of Sint-Martens-Latem and its successors.

 Gustave de Smet, Young Farmer, 1928 oil on cardboard

-Ukraine Trunk, 2014, Maple
+Emilie Brzezinski, Ukraine Trunk, 2014, Maple

 William Christenberry, Southern Monument XXII, 1989, steel, wood, paint, mixed media, and red soil

 Mindy Weisel | Not Neutral is comprised of three significant bodies of work that parallel one another in large-scale human and environmental tragedies - Paintings of the Holocaust (ca. 1980), Survival of Beauty (2010), and After Tohoku (2012).